 (i) Paragraph 254(2)(a) - Practitioner holds unclaimed dividends or other monies for more than 6 months

-3.2 It is the Inspector-General's position that paragraph 254(2)(a) applies in situations where the person entitled to the dividends or other money has been identified but cannot be located or contacted.
+3.2 This provision applies in situations where the person entitled to the dividends or other money has been identified but cannot be located or contacted after all reasonable efforts to do so.

 Creditor or payee can't be located or payment is returned

-3.3 In cases where a creditor is entitled to be paid a dividend or there is another payee entitled to payment and either no address is known or payment has been returned unclaimed it is expected that reasonable steps will be taken by the personal insolvency practitioner to identify the intended payee’s whereabouts and effect the payment.
+3.3 In cases where a creditor is entitled to be paid a dividend or there is another payee entitled to payment and, either no address is known or payment has been returned unclaimed, the Act requires that all reasonable steps will be taken by the personal insolvency practitioner to identify the intended payee’s whereabouts and effect the payment.
 This may require issuing a new cheque or authorising an electronic transfer to a different account.

 3.4 The specific steps required to be taken depend on the particular circumstances.
 Some suggestions to enable the personal insolvency practitioner to locate a creditor or payee include: